Fernando Rojas (producer): Public and political involvement

 Rojas has voiced his support for Donald Trump, and aided his 2016 U.S. presidential campaign.
 Upon writing to British politician Nigel Farage, Farage was invited to a Trump event, where showed support for the latter.
 Rojas' record label was also instrumental in producing a commercial in support of the Trump 2016 campaign (featuring his song), which focused on Trump's work in support of women and families.
 In a 2020 interview for Soul Central Magazine, Rojas said: “Trump has done much for Latinos in the US.
 Employment for them, like for other minorities, went up drastically.
 With these jobs came more pride and prosperity ...
 His diligence in protecting our borders, improving our economy and making education better in impoverished areas have all been a strong benefit to the Latino community in the US.”

-Rojas is the Director of the official Tribune of WWII Veteran and influential businessman John G. Ibe, recognized by the White House.
+Rojas is the Director of the official Tribute of WWII Veteran and influential businessman John G. Ibe, recognized by the White House.
 Ibe, who survived the war, became a leading entrepreneur in the aerospace industry and real estate, and built monuments for fallen soldiers.